Instagram has recently announced its 10 most used emojis of 2016 and surprisingly most of them involve a heart.

 But why the heck are these little cartoons so popular and how can they help your business online?

-Since the age of the text message and text talk it has been hard for users to express emotion through text alone.
-A simple greeting could be read as a blunt Hello.
+Since the age of the text message and text talk, it has been hard for users to express emotion through text alone.
+A simple greeting could be read like a blunt Hello.
 But if you add a smiley face Hello. 🙂 the message is suddenly happy!
 You get the idea.

 Social Media and Text Talk

 How does text talk help your business on social media?
-We’ve all struggled to fit a strong message with emotion in to a 140 character tweet, but adding a little smiley face emoji brightens up the tweet and more importantly it brings the tweet to life.
+We’ve all struggled to fit a strong message with emotion into a 280 character tweet, but adding a little smiley face emoji brightens up the tweet and more importantly, it brings the tweet to life.
 Suddenly it’s not just another automated tweet it’s a handwritten tweet by a relatable human.

 Simple emojis can help brands become more relatable to their audiences, a laughing face at the end of a tweet responding to a happy customer can go a long way!